xlaaaain/obs-studio-portable/README.md

 OBS Studio Portable for Linux celebrates the best of what's available.
 Thank you! 🙇

 Here are the 3rd party plugins that come bundled with OBS Studio Portable for Linux:
+Plugins will be removed/added/replaced as needed subject to OBS updates
 ### Audio 🔉

 - **[Audio Pan](https://github.com/norihiro/obs-audio-pan-filter)** plugin; control stereo pan of audio sources.